 General Disclosure Requirements

-In addition, as a seller, you have no responsibility to examine or investigate certain issues like the presence of registered sex offenders near your residential property.
-Information regarding registered sex offenders may be obtained from local law enforcement agencies.
-This notice is intended only to inform you of where to obtain this information and is not an indication of the presence of registered sex offenders (Revised Washington Code Sect.
+As a seller, you have no responsibility to examine or investigate certain issues like the presence of registered sex offenders near your residential property.
+However, this notice is intended only to inform you of where to obtain this information and is not an indication of the presence of registered sex offenders (Revised Washington Code Sect.
 64.06.02).
-Henceforth, it’s the sole responsibility of the buyers to investigate on their own, or can look up to the website of the Washington Association of Sheriffs and Police Chiefs.

 However, the seller doesn’t have to report every issue about the property.
 For example, it’s unnecessary to notify the buyer about someone that has suffered from AIDS or any infectious disease.
 Furthermore, facts about suicide, natural death, or paranormal activity are not necessarily included in the disclosure form.